Pleb5/Pleb5.github.io/pages/quest-4-a-fool-and-his-bitcoin.md

     8. `Seeds` --> `Enter 12-word seed`
     9. With the joystick you can select the characters
     10. SeedSigner will try to guess the word from the characters already given
     11. The buttons on the right side help select the word you want.
-The one in the middle selects the word[edited image]
+The one in the middle selects the word
     12. You can delete characters or go back to edit a word
     13. No passphrase, just click `Done`
 7. Navigate to the address explorer in the hardware wallet